Monthly Archives: July 2020

 Acadia bridge built for carriage roads.

 One of the most frequented attractions in Maine is Acadia National Park, not only during the summer but also in the autumn season, with some great opportunities for fall foliage viewing for the “leaf peepers.”
-Most people, when they visit Acadia National Park, they stay predominantly on Mount Desert Island, with its commercial establishments for tours, fine dining, artisan shops, hiking, beaches, Cadillac Mountain, and bike riding through the carriage roads that meander through wooded regions, which all are favorite attractions.
+Most people, when they visit Acadia National Park, stay predominantly on Mount Desert Island, with its commercial establishments for tours, fine dining, artisan shops, hiking, beaches, Cadillac Mountain, and bike riding through the carriage roads that meander through wooded regions, which all are favorite attractions.
 In total, 120 miles of hiking trails and paths are often interconnected and combined with these original carriage roads built by the Rockefellers during the Gilded (Golden) Age of Industrialism, when the park was established.

 Schoodic Point with its rock formations.